AdamL125/inkscape-shortcut-manager/README.md

 ## Configuration

 You can configure the shortcut manager by creating a file located at `~/.config/inkscape-shortcut-manager/config.py`.
-You can override the rofi theme, font, editor, as well as the LaTeX template that's being used.
+You can override the rofi theme, font, terminal/editor command (Neovim is used by default), as well as the LaTeX template that's being used.
 It's merged with the default config located at `config.py`.
 An example configuration file is located in the `examples` directory.

 ## Related